Do you need help with a rent deposit?

-The Council has a rent deposit scheme to help people who are homeless or threatened with homelessness.
+We have a rent deposit scheme to help people who are homeless or threatened with homelessness.
 The scheme helps people who are eligible to pay the deposit for good standard privately rented accommodation.
-The Council will decide if you are eligible and whether the property is suitable.
+We will decide if you are eligible and whether the property is suitable.

-If you find a property that you would like to rent you MUST NOT agree to pay the deposit until the property has been inspected by a Council technical officer.
+If you find a property that you would like to rent you MUST NOT agree to pay the deposit until the property has been inspected by our technical officer.

 How does the rent deposit scheme work?